Site Logo

 Eligibility

-- The applicant must have been in continuous full-time or regular part-time employment, or registered for work under Part 1, for at least twelve (12) months prior to the application.
+• The applicant must have been in continuous full-time or regular part-time employment, or registered for work under Part I with Jobsplus, for at least twelve (12) months prior to the date of application.

-- Applicants with a terminal illness may receive the full rate even if their yearly contribution average is below fifty (50), provided they have at least fifty (50) lifetime contributions.
+• Applicants diagnosed with a terminal illness may be awarded the full rate even if their yearly average of contributions is below fifty (50), provided they have at least fifty (50) lifetime contributions.

 Documentation required

-- FS3s for the previous two (2) years if employed, or Profit & Loss statements and contribution receipts for self-occupied applicants.
+• FS3s forms covering the previous two (2) years if employed, or Profit & Loss statements and contribution receipts for self-occupied applicants.

-- Following written medical approval from Department, applicants must close any active full-time and/or part-time employment or self-occupation.
-This is not necessarily required at the time of application.
+• Upon receiving written medical approval from the Department, applicants must cease any active employment, including full-time, part-time employment or self-occupation.
+This is not necessarily required at the time of submitting the application.

-- Ensure that your banking details held by the Department of Social Security are updated to receive payments by direct deposit in a bank account.
-The IBAN should be a local savings or current account, but not a loan account.
-The indicated account must be in the name of the beneficiary only.
-Banking details can be updated on bankingdss.gov.mt.
+• Applicants must ensure that their banking details held by the Department of Social Security are up to date as payments are made by direct credit to their bank account.
+The IBAN provided must correspond to a local savings or current account but not a loan account and must be held solely in the name of the beneficiary.
+The banking details can be updated from the page bankingdss.gov.mt

 How to apply